Pedro Prospitti

-Pedro Prospitti (24 July 1941 – 24 November 1996), was an Argentine professional footballer, who played as a forward.
+Pedro Prospitti (24 July 1941 – 24 November 1996) was an Argentine professional footballer who played as a forward.

-Career
+Club career

-Prospitti began his professional career at the age of 21 at Estudiantes de La Plata.
-In the following seasons he played for San Lorenzo, and in 1964 for Independiente where he was part of the Copa Libertadores champion squad.
-He also had spells outside Argentina, playing for Nacional, São Paulo, Santa Fe, Millionarios, Emelec and Once Caldas, where he ended his career.
+Prospitti began his professional career at the age of 21 at Estudiantes.
+He played for San Lorenzo, and in 1964 for Independiente where he was part of the team which won the 1964 Copa Libertadores.
+He also had spells outside Argentina, playing for Nacional, São Paulo, Santa Fe, Millonarios, Emelec and Once Caldas, where he ended his career.

 International career

 Prospitti also played three matches for Argentina, during the 1964 Nations Cup.